-The Institute of Governmental Studies, now in its ninth decade, began life in 1919 as the Bureau of Public Administration and is one of the oldest organized research units on the Berkeley campus.
-Its ensuing 97 years of research and service can be divided into several phases, all of which continue to characterize the life and style of the Institute.
+The Institute of Governmental Studies, now entering its second century, began life in 1919 as the Bureau of Public Administration and is one of the oldest organized research units on the Berkeley campus.
+Its ensuing 100 years of research and service can be divided into several phases, all of which continue to characterize the life and style of the Institute.
 In its early years, the Institute had strong roots in public administration and California government within the Progressive Movement.
 Its first director, Samuel C. May, governed from 1921 to 1955 and the Bureau served almost entirely as a specialized library working in conjunction with many campus social science departments and public officials.
 Having established a firm base as a specialized research collection during the 1920s, the Bureau moved into a second phase of activities in 1930 when the Rockefeller Foundation gave a substantial grant that enabled the Bureau to undertake an enlarged program of research and library development.

 The ensuing years brought the successive crises of Depression, World War II, and postwar adjustment.
 During this time the Bureau played an important role in serving California state and local government in conducting research for policymakers.
 A large number of graduate students joined the ranks of the Bureau’s professional staff in publishing studies on substantial problems confronting state government and serving as the research arm for the state legislature.
 In November 1962, the Bureau was renamed the Institute of Governmental Studies to reflect its expanding role as the bridge between the University and the larger community and moved into its current location in Moses Hall from the Doe Library.